ololiuhqui/magnolia-free-hugo-theme/readme.md

 3. Translate the variables values inside the `.toml` file accordingly to the language.
 4. In the `/content` directory, duplicate one of the language folders and change the name accordingly to your new language as in step 2.
 5. For each of the `.html` file in `/content`, you can change `title` and `slug` freely. `translationKey` should remain untouched.

+## Custom 404 page

+To add the custom 404 page designed for this theme, you will have to add it manually when building the site executing `hugo`.

 ## Contribute 🛠